ajithshetty/ajithshetty/README.md

 Welcome to my profile!
 I'm a Bigdata engineer, an aspiring [writer](https://ajithshetty28.medium.com), Love spending time in learning new technologies and writing the blogs.
 Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/ajshetty28/)!

-Here are my medium blogs.
+Here are my few medium blogs.

 [Who, What and Why DAGSTER!!](https://ajithshetty28.medium.com/who-what-and-why-dagster-c97f8c2335b1)